United States Capitol revolutionary war and beyond header United States Capitol

 "Before a standing army can rule, the people must be disarmed; as they are in almost every kingdom in Europe.
 The supreme power in America cannot enforce unjust laws by the sword; because the whole body of the people are armed, and constitute a force superior to any band of regular troops that can be, on any pretence, raised in the United States."

-On the other hand, the whole reason for creating the Constitution to replace the Articles of Confederation, the previous ruling document, was because the Federal government had proven to weak to do much of anything.
-So some believed that military control should be put in the hands of the federal government, not in the hands of the states or of individuals, in order to give it enough power to rule.
+On the other hand, the whole reason for creating the Constitution in the first place, was to replace the Articles of Confederation, the previous ruling document, because the Federal government had proven so weak that it couldn't do anything.
+Some people even believed that military control should be put in the hands of the federal government, not in the hands of the states or of individuals, in order to give it enough power to rule.

 In the end, a compromise was reached between these two camps, in the form of the 2nd Amendment.